 WASH Advocates is available to provide advice.
 Our goal is to increase the number of people around the world, regardless of faith, with access to safe water and adequate sanitation.

-For more information about how your faith-based organization can respond to the worldwide need for clean drinking water and basic sanitation, please contact Ben Mann at bmann@WASHadvocates.org
+For more information about how your faith-based organization can respond to the worldwide need for clean drinking water and basic sanitation, please contact Billy DeLancey at bdelancey@WASHadvocates.org